Answers to frequently asked questions about Staff and Associate Specialist (SAS) doctors and Locally Employed Doctors (LEDs)

 Locally Employed Doctors (LED’s) are employed by trusts on local terms and conditions, so they are usually non-permanent posts and do not have nationally agreed terms and conditions (unlike SAS doctors).

 There is also no nationally recognised career or pay progression thresholds for these posts.

 There are a large variety of LED names: Clinical Fellow, Teaching Fellow, Trust Doctor, Trust Registrar, Trust SHO, F3 etc.

-Doctors can enter a junior trust doctor post without a minimum of 2 years in the specialty.
+Doctors can enter a junior trust doctor post without a minimum of two years in the specialty.

-Like SAS doctors and Consultants, LE doctors need to have an annual appraisal and 5-yearly revalidations.
+Like SAS doctors and Consultants, LE doctors need to have an annual appraisal and five-yearly revalidations.